wandyezj/Random/writings/thoughts/api_design.md

     * [Explain Concepts](#explain-concepts)
     * [Show Intent](#show-intent)

-The paper concludes with a summary of the Principles and a [reference section](#reference) which inspired this topic.
+The paper concludes with a summary of the principles and a [reference section](#reference) of material which guided this topic.

-### References

-References have:

-* descriptive links to the reference section,
-* hyperlinks for easy access, and
-* summaries of key takeaways.
+References have hyperlinks for easy access, and summaries of key takeaways that guided the construction of the principles.
+Every reader is encouraged to read all reference material for more details.

 ## Aspects